Pointe-Blank/Point-Blank/_CONTRIBUTING.md

 5. When you're done with the feature:
   - git add .
   - git commit -m "..."
+6. Push the feature branch to your personal Github repository that's in the cloud.
+  - git push origin feat/<feature-name>
-6. Switch back to dev branch.
+7. Switch back to dev branch.
   - git checkout dev
-7. Update your local repository with the most up-to-date code from the central repository.
+8. Update your local repository with the most up-to-date code from the central repository.
   - git pull --rebase central dev
-8. Merge your completed feature branch into the dev branch. **Let me know immediately if you encounter merge conflicts.**
+9. Merge your completed feature branch into the dev branch. **Let me know immediately if you encounter merge conflicts.**
-  - git merge feat/feature-name
+  - git merge feat/<feature-name>
-9. Push dev branch to your Github repository.
+10. Push dev branch to your Github repository.
   - git push origin dev
-10. Make a pull request to Point Blank central repository.
+11. Make a pull request to Point Blank central repository.
   - ***IMPORTANT***: Request to merge your **dev branch** into the central repository's **dev branch**.
-11. Slack the Scrum Master.
+12. Slack the Scrum Master immediately.

 ## Process for Continuing Work on a Previous Feature ##
 1. Update your local repository with the most up-to-date code from the central repository.
   - git pull --rebase central dev
 2. Switch to the feature branch you want to work on.
-  - git checkout feat/feature-name
+  - git checkout feat/<feature-name>
   - There is no **-b** flag because that branch now already exists.
 3. Continue development on that branch!
 4. **Commit often.**